rule

 Text 9

-Each sura, asura and human being desired her, as her raving beauty, features, youth, complexion and glories caught their minds.
+Each Sura, Asura and human being desired her, as the magnificent beauty of her features, youth, complexion and glories caught their minds.
 (Vedabase)

 Text 10

 The king of heaven arranged for her a seat and all the glorious and wonderful, sacred rivers and reservoirs assumed with their filling of golden waterpots thus a form with their pure waters.
+(Vedabase)

 Text 11

+The land offered all the herbs needed for installing the deity.
+The cows contributed with their five pure products [milk, yogurt, ghee, dung and urine] and springtime delivered fresh flowers and fruits.

 The land delivered the complete of all the necessities and herbs for installing the deity; the cows contributed with the pure of their five products [milk, yogurt, ghee, dung and urine] and springtime brought together her fresh flowers and fruits.

-The land brought together all the necessities and herbs for installing the deity; the cows contributed with the pure of their five [milk, yoghurt, ghee, dung and urine] and springtime brought together her fresh flowers and fruits.
 (Vedabase)

 Text 12

 The sages performed the ceremony of installation as is prescribed, to which for all good fortune the Gandharvas chanted the lore while their women did their best to dance to the occasion and sing mantras.
+(Vedabase)

 Text 13

-The clouds vibrated the two-sided drums, kettledrums, murajas and ânakas [two other types of drums] and with the sounds of bugles, conchshells, flutes and vînas it was a great tumult.
+From the clouds two-sided drums vibrated, kettledrums, murajas and ânakas [two other types of drums] and that created, combined with the sounds of bugles, conch shells, flutes and vînâs, a great tumult.

 Text 14

+While the twice-born souls, the brahmins, were singing hymns, the elephants next poured jugs full of sacred water over the chaste goddess so beautiful with the lotus in her hand [see also a classic picture of Lakshmî].

 Next poured the great elephants jugs full of sacred water over the [deity of the] chaste goddess so beautiful with the lotus in her hand, while the twice-born were chanting hymns [see also a classic picture of Lakshmî].

-Next poured the great elephants jugs full of sacred water over the [deity of the] chaste goddess so beautiful with the lotus in her hand, while the twice-born were chanting hymns [see also a classic picture of Laxmi].
 (Vedabase)

 Text 15